uw-cmg/MAST/doc/source/6_0_tools.rst

 *  **lattice** indicates the directory in which to find a lattice file.

+*  **plotdisplay** indicates whether to use matplotlib.pyplot in order to create a plot, or whether to skip plotting.
+Use "plotdisplay none" to skip plotting, omit this keyword to use a default display, or use "plotdiplay tkagg" etc. or another display string to specify a matplotlib display.

 *  This script is meant to be run in a recipe directory, as it needs access to all ingredient folders.
 If running this script from an ingredient, use ::

     mast_write_method write_ingred_input_file diffcoeff_input.txt all 0;write_submit_script